destel/rill/README.md

 ```

 ## Go 1.23 Iterators
-Starting from Go 1.23, the language supports *range over function*, allowing users to define custom iterators
+Starting from Go 1.23, the language adds *range-over-function* feature, allowing users to define custom iterators
 for use in for-range loops.
 This feature enables Rill to integrate seamlessly with existing iterator-based functions
 in the standard library and third-party packages.

-Rill provides **FromSeq** and **FromSeq2** functions to convert an iterator into
+Rill provides **FromSeq** and **FromSeq2** functions to convert an iterator into a stream.
-a stream.
 Additionally, there's a **ToSeq2** function to convert a stream back into an iterator.

 **ToSeq2** can be a good alternative to **ForEach** when concurrency is not needed.
 It gives more control and performs all necessary cleanup and draining, even if the loop is terminated early using *break* or *return*.